byui-cse/cse251-course/week05/prepare.md

 if __name__ == '__main__':
     main()
 ```
 The results of this program are very different from the thread version.
-When each process was created, a new GIL was created.
+When each process was created, a new GIL was created for each.
 In this case, each process has their own version of the list `data`.
 After each process changes their version of the data list, the main code calls `join()` to wait until they are finished.
 Then, main's version of the list `data` is used in the finial print() statement.
 It's empty, because the processes changed a different `data` list.

 In should be clear that global variables would be handled in the same method using processes, where each process has a copy of the global variables.